Luis Adolfo Siles Salinas

 Luis Adolfo Siles Salinas (21 June 1925 – 19 October 2005) was a Bolivian jurist, lawyer, politician, and human rights activist who served as the 49th president of Bolivia from April to September 1969.
 He previously served as the 31st vice president of Bolivia under René Barrientos from 1966 to 1969.

 Background and early life

 Born in La Paz, Luis Adolfo Siles was the son of former president Hernando Siles Reyes (1926–1930) and half-brother of another Bolivian politician and two-time president, Hernán Siles Zuazo (1956–1960 and 1982–1985).
 Educated as a lawyer in his native country, he also obtained a doctorate in Spain.
 Siles eventually joined the small Partido Demócrata Cristiano (Christian-Democrat Party), which supported René Barrientos in the 1966 elections.
 Eisenhower Fellowships selected Luis Adolfo Siles in 1955 to represent Bolivia.

 Vice President of Bolivia

-In fact, Siles ran as General Barrientos' vice-presidential running mate, and was sworn in in that capacity after their ticket prevailed at the polls.
+Siles ran as General Barrientos' vice-presidential running mate, and was sworn in in that capacity after their ticket prevailed at the polls.